|

 Hortus USA Corp

 If my impressions are correct, what concentration should I use?
-Tablets/powder to
+Solution/powder to volume of water??

 Thank you